juliangut/sessionware/README.md

 * `Session::get($var)` getting a variable from session
 * `Session::remove($var)` removing a variable from session
 * `Session::clear()` emptying session variables
-* `Session::close()` closing session saving its contents
+* `Session::close()` close session saving its contents
 * `Session::destroy()` destroying session and all its contents

 ```php
 $session = new \Jgut\Sessionware\Session($manager, ['user' => null]);
 ```

-**Never** make use of PHP built-in session handling "session_*" function (Session object would end up not being in sync) or `$_SESSION` global variable (changes will be ignored and overridden).
+**Never** make use of PHP built-in session handling "session_*" functions (Session object would end up not being in sync) or `$_SESSION` global variable (changes will be ignored and overridden).

 #### Events

-Session raise events, to which you can hook a callback to, during executing lifecycle:
+Session raises events to which you can hook a callback to, during executing lifecycle:

 * `pre.session_start` triggered right before session is started
 * `post.session_start` triggered right after session has been started